s4kibs4mi/ISeeU/README.md

 Feel free to contribute or report any bug as well as feature you want to include.

 # Donate
-If you find ISeeU useful and feel like donating
+If you find ISeeU useful and feel like donating</br>
 [ Follow the steps ](https://paypal.me/s4kibs4mi)
-or contact s4kibs4mi@gmail.com .
+or contact s4kibs4mi@gmail.com</br>
 If you want to get a customized version of this app with extra feature feel free to contact.